 Frontiers EcoPics: an ongoing natural history photo series

 The Ecological Society of America’s Frontiers in Ecology and the Environment is continuing to accept submissions for its new series, “Frontiers EcoPics.”
-We are looking for photos that tell an intriguing natural history story, plus a 200- to 250-word description.
-The photo(s) should show a behavior or trait that reflects an interesting or little-known aspect of an organism’s natural history.
-The accompanying description should be more than a series of facts about the organism.
-Instead, we recommend giving a brief introduction, discussing the natural history aspect shown in the photo(s), and concluding (where appropriate) with an open question – something that will make readers think about the science behind the photo.
+We are looking for photos that tell an intriguing natural history story, plus a 150- to 250-word description.
+Frontiers EcoPics is not just a series of attractive photos: the image and accompanying text should showcase an interesting and little-known aspect of an organism’s behavior and natural history.
+We recommend giving a brief introduction, discussing the natural history aspect shown in the photo(s), and concluding (where appropriate) with an open question – something that will make readers think about the science behind the photo.

 Image specifications: photos should be sharp and properly exposed, high enough resolution to print at 300 dpi (at least 1200 pixels wide), and supplied as JPG, TIFF, or PNG files.